Pragatibala/assignment/assignment/module-3-CSS&CSS-3/css-theory.md

 ## ans:

-Opacity describe the Transparency of the Element.
+The opacity CSS property sets the opacity of an element.
+Opacity is the degree to which content behind an element is hidden, and is the opposite of transparenc
 Text Opacity value: 0.0 to 1.0 or 0% to 100%.
 lower value is 0.0 or 0%
 higher value is 1.0 or 100%